dansmyers/AI/3-Local_Search/Projects/1-Questions.md

 - The 0 and 1 cases are the same as the standard knapsack problem
 - Think about how the total value and available capacity change in the 2 item case

+Write your solution as a pseudcode function.

 ### Subset sum

-You’re given an array of integers (each of which might be positive or negative) and a target value T. Design a method to verify if a subset of the integers sums to exactly T.
+You’re given an array of integers (each of which might be positive or negative) and a target value *T*.
+Design a method to verify if a subset of the integers sums to exactly *T*.

 For example, if the array is
 ```